zeeshanmehmood/crsytalsharp-eventstore-mongodb-integration-example/README.md

 # Crystal Sharp - Event Store with MongoDB Example
-Crystal Sharp framework - Event Store integration code example with MongoDB.
+Crystal Sharp framework - `Event Store` integration code example with `MongoDB`.

 ### How to Run

-* Change the connectionstring in "appsettings.json" file and database name in "Program.cs" file.
+* Change the connectionstring in `appsettings.json` file and database name in `Program.cs` file.
-* Run the WebAPI project.
+* Run the `WebAPI` project.